How to buy the best power bank

-- USB-C: New, compact version of USB-A that’s also flipabble, which means you don’t need to worry about inserting it the right way up.
-It’s gaining a foothold among smartphone and laptop manufacturers due to its size and versatility.
+- USB-C: The new, compact version of USB-A that's also flippable, so you don't need to worry about inserting it the right way up.
+It's gaining a foothold among smartphone and laptop manufacturers due to its size and versatility.

 USB firmware running beneath the surface tells the inputs what to do – how much data, power and speed can run through the cable, for example.
-This includes “fast charging,” which is a popular feature among power bank manufacturers.
+This includes 'fast charging', which is a popular feature with power banks.

 - A compatible power bank

 - A compatible cable

 - A device that will accept a fast charge

 The first two points are a safe bet if fast charge is advertised with the power bank and the cable that comes with it, so it really comes down to whether your device has the necessary circuitry.
 If not, you could wind up paying more for a feature you can't use.

 - Check your device's specs on the manufacturer's website to confirm whether it has fast charge.

 - If this information isn't available, and if you're using a low-end device with entry-level components, or an older model, it's safe to assume that it doesn't have fast charge.

 How long will a power bank take to charge my device?